-Persons of all ages (including children) with high-risk conditions and persons aged \geq 50 years who are hospitalized at any time during September-March should be offered and strongly encouraged to receive influenza vaccine before they are discharged.
-In one study, 39%-46% of adult patients hospitalized during the winter with influenza-related diagnoses had been hospitalized during the preceding autumn (240).
+Persons of all ages (including children) with high-risk conditions and persons aged ≥ 50 years who are hospitalized at any time during September-March should be offered and strongly encouraged to receive influenza vaccine before they are discharged if they have not already received the vaccine during that season.
+In one study, 39%-46% of adult patients hospitalized during the winter with influenza-related diagnoses had been hospitalized during the preceding fall (270).
 Thus, the hospital serves as a setting in which persons at increased risk for subsequent hospitalization can be identified and vaccinated.
 However, vaccination of persons at high risk during or after their hospitalizations is often not done.
-In a study of hospitalized Medicare patients, only 31.6% were vaccinated before admission, 1.9% during admission, and 10.6% after admission (241).
-Using standing orders in hospitals increases vaccination rates among hospitalized persons (242).
+In a study of hospitalized Medicare patients, only 31.6% were vaccinated before admission, 1.9% during admission, and 10.6% after admission (271).
+Using standing orders in hospitals increases vaccination rates among hospitalized persons (272).